LeoKraushaar/UAlbertaDate/README.md

     - Fully-functional chat rooms between users who have "matched" with each other.

 Our Thoughts:
 Working on UAlbertaDate was a challenging yet stimulating experience for our team.
 One of our members dropped out due to extraneous circumstances, but our team took this hit in stride.
-With minimal experience using Django, and almost zero familiarity with HTML and CSS,
+With minimal experience using Django, and almost zero familiarity with HTML and CSS, our team was able to create what we think is a really good alpha version of a web app we hope to develop even further in the future :)